coder/docs/workspaces/workspace-templates/index.md

 We strongly recommend allowing the Git provider to run a webhook capable of reaching the Coder server for immediate template updates.
-Otherwise, Coder will update your WAC templates daily.
+Otherwise, Coder will update your workspace templates daily.

 ## Creating a workspace template